Taitava/obsidian-shellcommands-documentation/Output handling/Output channels.md

 3. An *extra options modal* opens up.
 In the modal, look for *Output channel for stdout* and *Output channel for stderr*.
 You'll find dropdown menus that allow you to change the channels:
   ![[Settings-modal-output.png]]

+## Realtime output handling
+> [!quote]
+> By default, the *Shell commands* plugin **waits till the end of execution** before it reads any output.
+This is fine for many cases, but if you are executing something that takes a long time to finish, you may opt for [[realtime output handling]].

 ## All output channels
 - [[Output channel - Ignore|Ignore]]
 - [[Output channel - Status bar]]